Enterprise Architecture Overview Training Course

 ITSM Fundamentals (ITIL 4-Based)

-14 HoursThis instructor-led, live training in Serbia (online or onsite) is aimed at intermediate-level IT professionals and ICT service managers who wish to understand and apply ITSM fundamentals and practices based on ITIL 4.
+14 HoursThis instructor-led, live training in Serbia (online or onsite) targets intermediate-level IT professionals and ICT service managers who wish to understand and apply ITSM fundamentals and practices based on ITIL 4.

 By the end of this training, participants will be able to: